prometheus/prometheus/web/ui/README.md

 During development it is more convenient to always use the files on disk to directly see changes without recompiling.
-Set the environment variable `DEBUG=1` and compile Prometheus for this to work.
+Set the environment variable `DEBUG=1` and run `make assets` for this to work.
+This will put `go-bindata` in DEBUG mode where it serves from your local filesystem.
 This is for development purposes only.

-After making changes to any file, run `make assets` before committing to update the generated inline version of the file.
+After making changes to any file, run `make assets` (without the `DEBUG=1`) before committing to update the generated inline version of the file.